imsweb/staging-client-java/README.md

 ### Get a `Staging` instance

 Everything starts with getting an instance of the `Staging` object.
-There are `DataProvider` objects which support each staging algorithm and version.
+There are `DataProvider` objects for each staging algorithm and version.
 The `Staging` object is thread safe and cached so subsequent calls to `Staging.getInstance()` will return the same object.

 For example, to get an instance of the Collaborative Staging algorithm